Last Verified: 2023-12-19

 NOTE IDL is not currently available on CORAL systems.

-IDL (Interactive Data Language) is a product from Harris Geospatial Solutions.
+IDL (Interactive Data Language) is a product from NV5 Geospatial.
 IDL is a scientific programming language used across disciplines to extract meaningful visualizations from complex numerical data.
 With IDL you can interpret your data, expedite discoveries, and deliver powerful applications to market.
 IDL is the programming language of choice for many scientists and engineers because it’s easy to learn, easy to use, and requires fewer lines of code than other programming languages, making it easier and faster to go from data to discovery.

 IDL at LLNL includes four licenses for the Advanced Math and Statistics (AMS) package, two on the OCF and two on the SCF networks.
 Note that IDL for Mac OS X does not support AMS or ISML.